Congress and foreign affairs, national security policy and foreign sovereign representation

 Mark joined the White House from the Office of the Secretary of Defense, where he served in the Legislative Affairs Bureau as the Senior Special Assistant for International Security Affairs.
 He previously spent 10 years serving on the House Foreign Affairs Committee’s Subcommittee on Human Rights and International Organizations.
 As the subcommittee’s staff director, he worked to improve and strengthen US relations with the United Nations and advanced measures related to foreign aid.
 Among his key accomplishments was participating in the enactment of legislation that established the Child Survival Fund, which provides life-saving interventions for children in impoverished areas of the world.

-A true DC native, Mark was born and raised in the District, even attending DC public schools.
-His daughter Eleni is currently attending college.
+A true D.C. native, Mark was born and raised in the District, even attending D.C. public schools.
 Mark received his Bachelor of Science from Towson State University.